gergoabraham/codejam/readme.md

 # Google's Code Jam 2020
+Just like last year, I've attended the Code Jam 2020 competition this year, too.
+I was able to improve my results compared to last year, still I couldn't meet my goal of passing round 1 and bleeding out in round 2.
+My best result was **the 1520th place**.
+Almost. :-)

 ## Competitive vs practice submissions
 There are `competitive` and `practice` submissions for the rounds.
 You can read the summary for my competitive submissions below.